Guide To Best Streaming Services And VPNs

 On its website, Hulu claims that this is due to the time it takes to “reach agreements with content holders”, and that the company is working to expand its content licenses beyond the US market.
 That said, currently, 21st Century Fox owns around a 30% stake in Hulu, and they’re known for being one of the most stringent studios and distributors when it comes to global content licensing practices.
 Plus, now that 21st Century Fox has been purchased by Disney Corporation (who will transfer all their holdings to the company including their ownership stake in Hulu), it’s likely that these restrictions will only continue to grow tighter in time.

-All this is to say that even though Hulu claims that it is working diligently to “expand their content portfolio globally”, everything on the corporate side of their investments points in exactly the opposite direction.
-This means that we probably don’t expect Hulu to work anywhere besides the U.S for the foreseeable future, so if you’re either visiting outside the country or just want to watch any of the hundreds of different TV shows and movies the streaming services offers from anywhere but within the US, you’re straight up out of luck right now.
-Check out 5 benefits of VPN while streaming content from streaming services.
+All this is to say that even though Hulu claims that it is working diligently to “expand its content portfolio globally”, everything on the corporate side of its investments points in exactly the opposite direction.
+This means that we probably don’t expect Hulu to work anywhere besides the U.S for the foreseeable future, so if you’re either visiting outside the country or just want to watch any of the hundreds of different TV shows and movies the streaming services offer from anywhere but within the US, you’re straight up out of luck right now.
+Check out the 5 benefits of VPN while streaming content from streaming services.

 Hulu And VPNs